10 Practical Ways to Save Money Over the Holiday Season and Throughout the Year

 #10 - Never Accept the First Offer (Where Applicable)

 The last tip on saving money over the holidays is to not accept the first offer.
-Especially when making a big purchase and negotiations are possible (like buying a car or dealing with a private seller), it’s best to see if they’ll cut you a deal!
-Most times sellers hike up the price initially because they want to get the most out of you that they can get.
+Especially when making a big purchase where negotiations are possible (like buying a car or dealing with a private seller), it’s best to see if they’ll cut you a deal!
+Most times sellers hike up the price initially because they want to get the most from a sale that they can.
 While that’s understandable on their part, they also want to make the sale more and are willing to negotiate.
 It’s up to you to make sure you are getting the best/fair deal so don’t be afraid to show that you know the product and it’s worth!